-This mission is achieved through the following Institutional Goals (IG):
+This Program mission is achieved through the following Institutional Goals (IG):

 IG 1.
 To establish an academic program that responds to student needs and those of the society the Program serves.

-In addition to the Institutional Goals, the Program states the following Assessment Goals in order to be in compliance with JRCERT standards.
-A correlation is presented in the Assessment plan table:
+In addition to the IG, the Program states the following Assessment Goals in order to be in compliance with JRCERT standards.
+A correlation of the Institutional goals and Assessment goals is available in the Assessment plan.